Knayton with Brawith

-Knayton with Brawith is a civil parish in the Hambleton district of North Yorkshire, England.
+Knayton with Brawith is a civil parish in the county of North Yorkshire, England.
 The parish includes the village of Knayton and the hamlet of Brawith.
 Knayton with Brawith can be accessed from the A19.
 Within the village of Knayton, there are no shops.
 It is 4 miles north of Thirsk and Brawith Hall is approximately a mile away from Knayton.
 The local primary school is Knayton Church of England Primary school, which provides education for 148 children between the ages of 4 and 11 years old.
 The village has a village hall that is situated on the green.
 The hall sits 100 people and has kitchen and accessibility facilities.

 In the 1870s John Marius Wilson, described Knayton with Brawith as: